 Meanwhile, Chief Winsor was taking measures to ensure the safety of everyone on campus, not yet realizing what had actually transpired.
 Public Safety and Norton Police combined efforts, beginning the search for the threat.
 At this point, controlling the situation and protecting the community from harm was of the utmost importance to the officers responding to the Norton Dispatch report.
 These weren’t the only forces notified of the situation, however.
 Chief Winsor revealed to me that “during those thirty minutes, we also had the Massachusetts state police [make] contact with us, knowing that we had entered a lockdown situation.
 I know that the FBI had made contact with Norton Police, and the area departments were prepared to respond in order to ensure the safety of the campus.”
 This truly was an all-hands affair, which should hopefully put some members of the community at ease.

-After seeing the axe, the destroyed dresser, and having a conversation with El-Sharif, the matter was resolved, and the lockdown was lifted.
-Taking this in stride, El-Sharif told me that, “the whole thing [was] just a misunderstanding based on a false assumption.
+After seeing the axe, the destroyed dresser, and having a conversation with the student in question, the matter was resolved, and the lockdown was lifted.
+Taking this in stride, he told me that, “the whole thing [was] just a misunderstanding based on a false assumption.
 But, you know, I understand where the person reporting may have been coming from.
 It’s a sensitive time we’re living in, people are paranoid about a number of issues, and I understand that.
 But I’m so glad I was able to call them and diffuse this whole situation.”
 That same feeling of thankfulness was felt by Public Safety.
-When El-Sharif made his call, Public Safety was still in pursuit of an armed suspect and getting more reports.
+When the student made his call, Public Safety was still in pursuit of an armed suspect and getting more reports.

 At the same time, it is truly worth highlighting the heroics and quick response by Public Safety and associated departments which prioritized the safety of the Wheaton community above all else.
 While is some indignation circulating, calling the lockdown ridiculous in light of what truly transpired, it is essential to remember the original Norton Dispatch call, and equally imperative to remember the adage of “better safe than sorry.”
 Living on a campus where every potential situation is taken seriously and swiftly, decisively handled personally allows me to breathe a little easier even in light of the nation’s epidemic of mass violence.
 Chief Winsor plans to continue strengthening Wheaton’s commitment to security, telling me the following.
 “We are looking at doing more training with ALICE.
 ALICE [stands for] alert, lockdown, inform, counter, and evacuate.
 I have started with faculty and staff this Friday, and I’m working with Student Affairs to have students training dedicated to students … so I think that the important thing is that I’d encourage anyone to come to trainings that are offered, the ALICE trainings.”